How an eccentric engineer at the Beatles’ record company invented the CT scan

 Even with successful scans of inanimate objects and, later, kosher cow brains, the powers that be at EMI remained underwhelmed.
 Hounsfield needed to find outside funding if he wanted to proceed with a human scanner.

-Meanwhile, Hounsfield needed patients to try out his machine on.
+Meanwhile, Hounsfield needed patients on whom to try out his machine.
 He found a somewhat reluctant neurologist who agreed to help.
-The team installed a full-sized scanner at the Atkinson Morley Hospital in London, and on Oct.
-1, 1971, they scanned their first patient: a middle-aged woman who showed signs of a brain tumor.
+The team installed a full-size scanner at the Atkinson Morley Hospital in London, and on October 1, 1971, they scanned their first patient: a middle-aged woman who showed signs of a brain tumor.

 It was not a fast process—30 minutes for the scan, a drive across town with the magnetic tapes, 2.5 hours processing the data on an EMI mainframe computer and capturing the image with a Polaroid camera before racing back to the hospital.